Latvia - Market OverviewLatvia - Market Overview

 Foreign and domestic investments in Latvia are treated equally under the law.

-According to the European Commission, Latvia’s GDP grew by 2.0 percent in 2016 and is forecast to grow by 3.2 percent in 2017.
-(European Commission - Latvia)
+According to the European Commission, Latvia’s GDP grew by 4.8 percent in 2018 and is forecast to grow by 3.1 percent in 2019.

-According to the U.S. Census Bureau’s Foreign Trade Division, in 2016, the main exports to Latvia from the United States were computer and electronic products, alcoholic beverages, and machinery.
+According to the U.S. Census Bureau’s Foreign Trade Division, the main exports to Latvia from the United States in 2018 were civilian aircraft, computer and electronic products, and alcoholic beverages.